pagu-project/pagu/deployment/README.md

 -- Ensure the user exists
 CREATE USER IF NOT EXISTS '<MYSQL_USER>'@'%' IDENTIFIED BY '<USER_PASSWORD>';
-CREATE USER IF NOT EXISTS '<MYSQL_READONLY>'@'%' IDENTIFIED BY '<READONLY_PASSWORD>';;
+CREATE USER IF NOT EXISTS '<MYSQL_READONLY>'@'%' IDENTIFIED BY '<READONLY_PASSWORD>';

-GRANT SELECT ON `databasename`.* TO 'username'@'localhost';

--- Grant privileges to the user on both databases GRANT ALL PRIVILEGES ON pagu.* TO '<MYSQL_USER>'@'%';
+-- Grant all privileges to the main user on both databases.
+GRANT ALL PRIVILEGES ON pagu.* TO '<MYSQL_USER>'@'%';
 GRANT ALL PRIVILEGES ON pagu_staging.* TO '<MYSQL_USER>'@'%';

--- Grant select privileges to the read_only on both databases GRANT SELECT ON pagu.* TO '<MYSQL_READONLY>'@'%';
+-- Grant select privilege to the read-only user.
+GRANT SELECT ON pagu.* TO '<MYSQL_READONLY>'@'%';
 GRANT SELECT ON pagu_staging.* TO '<MYSQL_READONLY>'@'%';